firllyw/LaraERP/readme.md

 a work in progress.

-if you want to use this specifically for your enterprise, reach me at fwahyudi17@gmail.com . we can discuss about how you want this system to be, and you can paypal me later after the work is done, not before.
+if you want to use this specifically for your enterprise, reach me at fwahyudi17@gmail.com . we can discuss about how you want this system to be.

 Cheers.